Finfish which has been processed and is ready-to-eat

 Food in which growth of Listeria monocytogenes will not occur

-To assist brokers in answering the lodgement questions, the department’s criteria are that RTE finfish in which growth of L. monocytogenes will not occur is food that has one or more of the following parameters:
+To assist brokers in answering the lodgement questions, the department’s criteria are that RTE finfish in which growth of L. monocytogenes will not occur is food that has one or more of these:

-- the food has a pH less than 4.4 regardless of water activity, or
+- The finfish has a pH less than 4.4 regardless of water activity.

-- the food has a water activity less than 0.92 regardless of pH, or
+- The finfish has a water activity less than 0.92 regardless of pH.

-- the food has a pH less than 5.0 in combination with a water activity of less than 0.94, or
+- The finfish has a pH less than 5.0 in combination witha water activity of less than 0.94.

-- it can be validated that the level of L. monocytogenes will not increase by greater than 0.5 log cfu/g over the food’s stated shelf life, or
+- The level of Listeria monocytogenes will not increase by greater than 0.5 log cfu/g over the stated shelf life of the finfish.

-- it can be validated that the level of L. monocytogenes will not exceed 100 cfu/g within the food’s stated shelf life.
-This option only applies to finfish that has not received a listericidal1 process during manufacture eg. cold smoked salmon.
+- The level of Listeria monocytogenes will not exceed 100 cfu/g within the finfish’s stated shelf life.
+This only applies to finfish that has not received a listericidal1 process during manufacture (for example, cold smoked salmon).

 1A listericidal process is a process that reduces L. monocytogenes microorganisms in the food to a safe level.The department expects that importers/brokers maintain records of the information used to justify answers to lodgment questions.
 Consignment specific information may not be necessary if the importer has documentation that the manufacturing process produces food that always meets one or more of the above criteria.
 The department may require that importers present this information upon request for compliance or verification activities.

 The table below provides the tests applied and permitted results for RTE finfish based on the combination of the answer provided to the CP question and whether the goods are accompanied by an ‘Imported Food Inspection Scheme – importer declaration for ready-to-eat processed finfish that does not support the growth of Listeria monocytogenes’.